dolorosus/RaspiBackup/Readme.md

 This script takes a backup while the source partitions are mounted and in use.
 The resulting imagefile will be inconsistent!

 To reduce inconsistencies, you need to terminate as many services as possible before you start backing up.
-You can put the system in rescue mode (be careful: new SSH connections are not possible in rescue mode), take the backup and put your system back in default mode).
+You can put the system in rescue mode (be careful: new SSH connections are not possible in rescue mode), take the backup and put your system back in default mode.
 A sample is given as WeeklyBackup.sh.
 [WeeklyBackup.sh](https://github.com/dolorosus/RaspiBackup/blob/master/WeeklyBackup.sh).

 ### Recommendation: